pmarcum/WorPT-Work-Plan-Tool-4-proposals/latexTableTemplates/NOTANONhst/readme.md

   <tr>
   <td><b>Table preamble - full control!</b></td>
   <td>
-  <b>The below table preamble gives you considerably MORE control over table layout than just changing parameter values.</b>
+  If you are comfortable with LaTeX coding of table preambles to have more control over table layout, then copy/paste the ENTIRE code below into your document, and edit to remove/add vertical lines or change column alignment.
+Even the placeholder parameters that might appear here (the items beginning with "\") can be replaced with hard-coded numbers if desired.<br>
-  Copy/paste the below if you want to do things like remove or add vertical lines or change a column from left-alignment to center-aligned, for example.
-You   can replace the \TaskWidth and other parameters with hard-coded numbers if desired, and change the "p" to other alignment modes.
-You can change anything   that is in highlight.
-Things that should NOT be changed (otherwise, the LaTeX will break) are the "T" variable and number of columns.
+  <i><u>IMPORTANT</u> Do NOT change the "T" variable and the implicit number of columns.</i>
   <pre><code>
   \newcolumntype{T}{
   <mark>|p</mark>{<mark>\TaskWidth</mark>}<mark>||</mark>                                 % title column